Our Vision: To advance the overall level of theatre arts in Colorado.

 Dear friends, colleagues, teachers, and students,

-During these challenging times we have found that our training and development of new works has been very successful virtually.
-We have not cancelled one class or performance this year; In fact I have seen actors actually growing on ZOOM as they find new authenticity, and vulnerability in the close up of the screen.
+While nothing can replace live work, we’ve found that our training and approach to text analysis transferred very well to Zoom.
 Our particular approach to technique is rooted in table work and text analysis, which becomes even more specific as behavior and blocking are removed.
 Actors must make stronger vocal choices (almost like in radio work) to communicate the objectives and actions of each scene they work on.
-Please write us at regarding our online programming.
-We look forward to an extraordinary season 10 for Visionbox Studio Theatre .

 WHAT WE DO

 We offer 5 week scene study classes for actors of all ages, levels and backgrounds that culminate in a performance.
 While the focus of the class is on acting technique, each sequence can also be taken as a playwright or director with assignments and work tailored to these disciplines.
 We also offer ongoing audition classes on Saturday mornings and a Directors Lab on Saturday afternoons.